16ratneshkumar/1_Year/2_Semester/Computer Science/Blockchain/Auditing Smart Contracts/slither/How To Use Slither For Auditing Smart Contracts.md

 ***We can check the installation by running slither --version***

-## How to check a smart contract using Slither
+## How to check a smart contract using Slither....
 - After you defined a contract that you want to check, the easiest way is just to run slither [target].
 The target can be specified in several ways:

     * Local copy of a contract file.